aantron/bisect_ppx/doc/advanced.md

 <a id="EnvironmentVariables"></a>
 ## Environment variables

-A program instrumented by Bisect_ppx writes `.out` files, which contain the numbers of times various points in the program's code were visited during execution.
+A program instrumented by Bisect_ppx writes `.coverage` files, which contain the numbers of times various points in the program's code were visited during execution.
 Two environment variables are available to control the writing of these files.